kguidonimartins/py-ds-ml-bootcamp-joseportilla/my-study-notes/14-k-nearest-neighbors_01-k_nearest_neighbors_with_python.md

 print(classification_report(y_test, pred))
 ```

-Using elbow method to choose the better *k* parameters
+Using the elbow method to choose the better *k* parameters

 ```python
 error_rate = []